reframejs/reframe/docs/intro.template.md

-Not only can you eject and take control over everything, but you can do so progressively, as your prototype grows into a large application.
-One Reframe part at a time.
+Not only can you eject and take control over everything, but you can do so progressively, one Reframe part at a time.
-And because Reframe is slim
+Reframe is slim
-ejecting everything leaves you with only ~500 LOC.
+so that ejecting everything leaves you with only ~500 LOC.

 **Removable** -
-If you eject all Reframe parts then you effectively get rid of Reframe.
+If you eject all Reframe parts then you effectively get rid of Reframe:
-Your code then doesn't depend on @reframe packages anymore but only on do-one-thing-do-it-well libraries (such as React, Express, Webpack, etc.).
+Your code then doesn't depend on @reframe packages but only on do-one-thing-do-it-well libraries (such as React, Express, Webpack, etc.).

 **Rapid Prototyping** -